 Due to certain busy periods, turnaround times can change according to how much film we have in at any point, so it's always best to check our current turnaround times.

-Our turnaround times are always an AIM and not a GUARANTEE.
+PLEASE NOTE: Our turnaround times are always an aim and not a GUARANTEE.
 The ETA is an estimated time.
-So whilst we will always do our absolute best to turnaround your orders within the advertised turnaround times, there are occasionaly mitigating factors that affect the turnaround time and you may get your order a little later than we'd like.
+So whilst we will always do our absolute best to turnaround your orders within the advertised turnaround times, there are occasionally mitigating factors that affect the turnaround time and you may get your order a little later than we'd like.
 An example of this might be a particularly large order - Generally orders of 20+ rolls will take longer to complete.
 We do ask for your patience when placing large orders.

 If you haven't received your scans or negatives within the advertised turnaround time, please feel free to contact us at firstname.lastname@example.org stating your order number in the subject and we will try to get back to you as soon as we can with an ETA.

 Well, you're in luck!
 We also offer an express 'same day' service, which is available only with colour (c41) film processing.